 If you are still wondering if you can freeze cream cheese, I insist you absolutely can.
-The freezing technique allows you to store cream cheese at home to use over time and avoid wasting cream cheese leftover after cooking.
-It saves a good amount of money for you.
+The freezing technique allows you to extend the average shelf-life of cream cheese.
+This means you don’t have to worry about wasting cream cheese leftovers after cooking.

 Although cream cheese will last a long time in the freezer, it’s best to use it within 2 months.